ivan-volnov/pure/README.md

 ### The fork goal

-- Remove a useless zsh subprocess per each instance (async workers)
+- Remove useless zsh subprocess per each instance (async workers)
-- Code cleanup and simplicity
+- Debloat the code that executes every time you open a terminal window
+- The prompt must only tell you where you are now.
+It's not a fancy git tool

 ### The prompt structure